mgencha/filter/README.md

 Once the project is imported you can execute using the maven spring-boot:run plugin or command

-## Running the tests
+## Running Tests

 Access localhost:8080/index.html

+## Hosted

+This web application is hosted using DigtalOcean cloud infrastructure and can be accessed [here](http://178.128.157.254:8080/index.html)

 ## Built With